RHS Growing Guides

 Choosing

-If you visit the veg plots in the RHS gardens, you’ll also see many crops being grown, including Florence fennel – it’s a great way compare different varieties and pick up useful tips and inspiration.
+If you visit the veg plots in the RHS gardens, you’ll see a wide range of crops being grown, usually including Florence fennel – it’s a great way to compare different varieties and pick up useful growing tips and inspiration.

 What and where to buy

 Seeds of Florence fennel are widely available in garden centres and from online seed suppliers.
-Be sure to select Florence fennel, not herb fennel.
+Be sure to select Florence fennel, rather than herb fennel.
+Plug plants are available from some online suppliers in spring and early summer.

 Recommended Varieties